uxa/Arduino-Python-Sonar-Simulation/README.md

 Shows the distance to obstacle in inches, an object simulation with changing size and direction of drone movement.
 Single sensor used for demonstration.

+Files
+- SonarArduino.ino - Arduino code to record analog input from sonar
+- ObAvoidance.py - Python code for the simulation
+- LiveGraph.py - Graph showing data from arduino